 Speakers at the Summer School L-R: Prof Donal O’Shea, Dr Jean O’Connell, Dr Cathy Breen, Prof Michael Turner, Ms Maura Murphy, Ms Suzie Birney, Mr Paul Masterson, Dr Brendan O’Shea.

-- The Race We Don't Want to Win: Tackling Ireland’s Obesity Epidemic https://www.rcpi.ie/news/publication/the-race-we-dont-want-to-win/ The Royal College of Physicians of Ireland established a policy group on obesity in 2013, bringing together clinicians and other health professionals to propose solutions to address obesity and to support achievement of the targets specified in the Healthy Ireland framework.
+- The Race We Don't Want to Win: Tackling Ireland’s Obesity Epidemic https://www.rcpi.ie/news/publication/the-race-we-dont-want-to-win/ The Royal College of Physicians of Ireland established a policy group on obesity in 2013, bringing together clinicians and other health professionals to propose solutions to address obesity and to support the achievement of the targets specified in the Healthy Ireland framework.
 This document outlines our recommended public policy measures to tackle obesity.

 - Healthy Weight for Ireland: Obesity Policy and Action Plan 2016-2025 https://health.gov.ie/wp-content/uploads/2016/09/A-Healthy-Weight-for-Ireland-Obesity-Policy-and-Action-Plan-2016-2025.pdf The Government’s Healthy Weight for Ireland: Obesity Policy and Action Plan 2016-2025 sets out a 10-step multi-sectoral action plan to address one of the biggest public health challenges in Ireland.
 The approach taken in developing this policy was based on Healthy Ireland, the Government framework for improved health and wellbeing.
-This policy is informed by the evidence, an extensive consultation with key stakeholders and meetings, and submissions from wide sector of organisations, individuals and Non-Governmental Organisations.
+This policy is informed by the evidence, extensive consultation with key stakeholders and meetings, and submissions from a wide sector of organisations, individuals and Non-Governmental Organisations.
 ‘A Healthy Weight for Ireland’ covers a ten-year period until 2025 and sets targets to be achieved and actions that will produce measurable outcomes.